Knowledge Hub

 Phone screening (30 min), technical interview (60 min), final round (90 min).
 Varies by company.

-Say so honestly and explain how you'd find out.
+Say so honestly and explain how a candidate would find out.
 Honesty is better than guessing.

-Research market rates, know your value and ask for a range, not a fixed number.
+Research market rates, know professional value and ask for a range, not a fixed number.

 Salary